JSBmanD/docs/pages/apps/segment-android.md

 ---
 title: Segment Android SDK
 ---
+[block:callout]
+{
+  "type": "warning",
-!!! warning "Segment Branch SDK Integration in Maintenance Mode"
-    As of November 14, 2019 the Segment - Branch SDK integration is in maintenance mode.
+  "title": "Segment Branch SDK Integration in Maintenance Mode", "body": "As of November 14, 2019 the Segment - Branch SDK integration is in maintenance mode.  " }
+[/block]

     What does this mean???